Old Fort Erie: History

 The fort served as a supply base for British troops, United Empire Loyalists Rangers, and allied Iroquois warriors during the American Revolution.
 The little fort at the water's edge suffered considerable damage due to continuous winter storms.
 In 1803, planning was authorized for a new Fort Erie on the heights behind the original post.
-The new fort was made more formidable as it was constructed of the Onondaga flintstone that was readily available in the area.
+The new fort was made more formidable as it was constructed of the Onondaga limestone that was readily available in the area.
+The limestone was likely sourced from the quarry sites of the Peace Bridge site which was also an ancient source of limestone and flint for indigenous peoples in the area.